duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-Exactly as `transfer`, except the origin must be root and the source account may be specified.
+Exactly as `transfer_allow_death`, except the origin must be root and the source account may be specified.

 #### force_unreserve - 5